A THREE-YEAR CAMPAIGN IN SUPPORT OF BASE

 In a city where cost-of-living continues to soar by the year, Base stands alone in our commitment to keep rehearsal and incubation space affordable for artists.
 The Base team thanks you for your support at this decisive moment of growth.

-Base Team:
+Base Staff:

 Thank you